openmm/openmm/docs-source/usersguide/application.rst

 The energy expression for the CustomManyParticleForce is specified by the :code:`energy` attribute.
-This is a mathematical expression that gives the energy of each pairwise interaction as a function of various particle coordinates, distances, and angles.
+This is a mathematical expression that gives the energy of each interaction as a function of various particle coordinates, distances, and angles.
 See the API documentation for details.  :code:`particlesPerSet` specifies the number of particles involved in the interaction and :code:`permutationMode` specifies the permutation mode.